robmllze/xyz_shared/README.md

 ## Overview

-*XYZ Shared* is an important component of the XYZ Framework for Flutter.
+*XYZ Shared* is an important component of the *XYZ Framework for Flutter*.
 It is designed to work seamlessly with the following tools:

 - The app template `xyz_template` (that depends on `xyz_shared`)
 - The package [xyz_engine_generators_annotations](https://github.com/robmllze/xyz_engine_generators_annotations)